Thank you for your interest in becoming a student in the Department of Music!

 You can choose to pursue the bachelor’s degree in music with concentrations in performance or composition; music education; a liberal arts degree in music; or the music minor.
 Music is a screened major.

 You can choose the Music Education (M.S.) or the Master of Music in performance or composition.
-A music education certificate is also offered.
+A post-baccalaureate certificate in applied music (performance, composition and conducting) and music education certificate are also offered.

 Small classes taught by faculty recognized regionally for their musical talent give you a real opportunity to interact with your instructors and fellow classmates.